Bonsai & Air Plants

 Click Here to Download our Bonsai & Air Plants Care Pamphlet!

-Light: Medium to bright indirect light.
+Light: Medium to Bright indirect light.
 The ideal location is morning sun (East Window) or late afternoon sun (West Window).
-They cannot handle direct sunlight as this causes them to burn, but you can place them in a South window so long as the plant is set far enough back.
+They can be placed far back from a South window, away from direct sunlight, to reduce the risk of sunburns.

-Watering: The timing between watering depends on the size of your Bonsai and how much light and humidity your plant receives.
-Keep soil evenly moist: not wet, not dry.
-When soil is slightly dry water thoroughly, then drain any excess water away.
-The main killers of most Bonsai are root rot or dehydration.
+The most common issues with Bonsai are root rot or dehydration.
 Rot is caused from watering too often or being left to sit in excess water.
 Dehydration is caused from not enough water or allowing too much time between waterings.

 Fertilizer: Bonsai like to be fed monthly with an all-purpose water-soluble fertilizer.
-Indoor Evergreen varieties like Junipers can be fed with a higher nitrogen fertilizer (like 30-10-10) once a month during the spring and summer to support new greener growth.
-Flowering types can be fed with a water-soluble flowering plant fertilizer once a month in spring and summer to promote flowers.
+Indoor Evergreen varieties like Junipers can be fed with a higher nitrogen fertilizer once a month during the spring and summer; this will support new growth and also keep the foliage lush and green.
+Flowering types can be fed with a water-soluble flowering plant fertilizer once a month in spring and summer to encourage new buds.

 Repotting / Root Pruning: Repotting is usually necessary every three to five years.
-At this time they may require a larger pot (one size up) or they can be root pruned and planted back into the same pot.
-Bonsai prefer sandy soil; cactus soil works well.
+At this time they may require a larger pot (one size up) or their roots can be pruned and planted back into the same pot.
+Bonsai prefer sandy soil for added drainage; cactus soil is an excellent option.

 Pruning: Pruning will help to keep your plant nicely shaped and looking full.
 Use a clean pair of scissors or snips to trim any branches that are in undesired locations or growing in the wrong direction.
 To keep the foliage thick, simply trim the tips regularly to encourage new sprouts.